huilinghe19/sardana_practise/jive/Readme.md

 In the SendCommand method in jive, we must write the "" symbol.
 Such as "t 1".
 Without the symbol the command will not work.

-3. Tips:
+3. Interaction:

 In the first process, I have used "ManageServer" to controll the device"s/hhl/1".
 I can write "move top 30" directly to the device "s/hhl/1", and the top blenderblades move to 30.

 In the second process, I add some commands in "ManageServer" device server, to communicate with the PySerial class.
 I wanted to send the raw command such as "t 1" to the device "/pyserial/hhl/1".
 It works at the first time without problems.
 But after I try to change something many times, some communication problems occur, such as SerialPort can be set as "simulation/hhl/1" automatically.
 But it is not the serial port.
 After that, I create a new class"CopleyControl", which is just copley control DS.
-In addition, I have also changed the ManageServer.
+In addition, I have also changed the function of ManageServer.

+During my work with the motors, sometimes I send "t 1" to the motor, it does not turn at once, then I send "t 1" once again, the motor turns.
+This is not because of the program.
+Even if I am writing instructions directly at the console, this will also happen occasionally.
+Maybe the motor itself has a hysteresis effect under some conditions.

 4. Source Code